Building a Science Fantasy World Map From Star Systems to Magical Realms

 🌠 1.
 The Eclipse of Memory

 Impacts: Societies build “Memory Vaults” to protect knowledge and identity.
-The medes use this method when gaining knowledge that can be lost easily.
+The medes in Zalonia use this method when gaining knowledge that can be lost easily.
 Their magic users will often write certain amounts of history in a memory fault.

 Secret cults intentionally expose themselves, believing forgetting is a divine rebirth.